Table of contents

 I was really proud of us after moving into a new space, using a vision board from Pinterest that we shared, focusing on smart storage, smart uses of spaces, and how much space we’d dedicate to items we didn’t use daily.

-I admit we are not perfect.
+We are not perfect.
 In fact, one of our downfalls is that we like saving boxes (reduce-reuse-recycle!) and much of our closets have boxes with other boxes in them… for the next time we move (New Yorker mentality).

 In any case, we moved mostly with items that meant something to us, or provided crucial functions (laptop stands, and our travel gear collection!).